 Sandoval is a very small village located in the state of Illinois.
 With a population of 1,135 people and just one neighborhood, Sandoval is the 666th largest community in Illinois.

-When you are in Sandoval, you'll notice that it is more blue-collar than most other communities in America.
-35.90% of Sandoval’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sandoval is generally considered to be a blue-collar town.
+35.90% of the Sandoval workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sandoval is a village of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Sandoval who work in office and administrative support (13.68%), sales jobs (9.12%), and management occupations (7.98%).

-A relatively large number of people in Sandoval telecommute to their jobs.
-Overall, about 10.37% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Sandoval, just 6.49% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.